 [[Sister Laurel, how do what you have called the central or non-negotiable elements of canon 603 rule out people from living an eremitical life?
 Everyone is supposed to pray assiduously, live more or less penitential lives and I think everyone needs silence and solitude as a regular part of their spiritual lives.
 Wouldn't you agree?
 So what is it about canon 603 that helps a diocese determine someone is NOT called to be a hermit?
 Am I making sense?
 Also sometimes people say that solitude is dangerous for people.
 Have you ever seen a case where a person is harmed by living in physical solitude?
 What happened?]]

 Yes, I think this is a sensible and very good question.
 While all the elements of the canon would suffer in one who was not really called to the life the one that comes to mind first and foremost for me is "the silence of solitude."
 I have treated it here as the environment, the goal, and the charism or gift of the eremitical life to the Church and world.
 I have also noted that it is the unique element of canon 603 which is not the same as silence AND solitude and also distinguishes this life from that of most Christians and most other religious as well.
 Just as I believe the silence of solitude is the environment, goal, and gift of eremitical life, I believe it is a key piece of discerning whether or not one is called to eremitical solitude.
 Perhaps you have watched the downward spiral of someone who is living a form of relative reclusion and who has become isolated from his/her family, friends, and from his/her local parish.
-Often such persons become depressed, angry, bitter, self-centered and anguish over the meaning of their lives; they may try to compensate in ways which are clearly self-destructive and/or which lash out at others.
-Some turn to constant (or very significant) distraction (TV, shopping, etc) while others use religion to justify their isolation and wrap their efforts at self-justification as well as the self-destruction, bitterness, and pain in pious language.
+Often such persons become depressed, angry, bitter, self-centered and anguish over the meaning of their lives; they may try to compensate in ways that are clearly self-destructive and/or lash out at others.
+Some turn to constant (or very significant) distraction (TV, shopping, etc) while others use religion to justify their isolation and wrap their efforts at self-justification as well as self-destruction, bitterness, and pain in pious language.
 One expression of this is to consider themselves (or actually attempt to become!) hermits.

 Whatever else is true about their situation it seems undeniable that such a person is NOT called to be a hermit, does not thrive in physical solitude and gives no evidence of living what canon 603 calls "the silence of solitude."
 In its own way it is terrifying and very sad to watch what isolation does to an individual who is not really called to eremitical solitude or actual reclusion.
 There is plenty of documentation on this including from prisons where such isolation is enforced and leads to serious mental and emotional consequences.
 At the very least we see it is ordinarily destructive of personhood and can be deeply damaging psychologically.

 It is, for me at least, both saddening and incredibly frustrating.
 I want somehow to shake this person and say, "Wake up!
 When everyone else disagrees with you, when every parish finds certain regular occurrences disruptive and divisive while you contend these are of God, consider you may have gotten it wrong!!
 You would not be the first nor will you be the last!
 When the fruits of these occurrences are negative for everyone else and seem to lead to increased isolation and unhappiness for you, please at least consider they are are NOT of God!!
 When physical solitude is a source of misery and desperation rather than joy and profound hope, when it leads to a "me vs the world" perspective (and I am not referring to 'world' in the sense canon 603 or monastic life uses it in the phrase 'fuga Mundi'!!) rather than to finding oneself belonging profoundly (e.g., in Christ or in one's shared humanity which is grounded in God)--- even when apart from others, consider that what you are living is not right for you.
 God wants you to be complete and fulfilled in him; more, he wills it!
 He sent his Son so that you might have abundant life, that you might know his profound love and experience true peace and communion -- even and perhaps especially in your daily struggles!
 Eremitical solitude can be destructive; it is not the way for you!
 The personal "noisiness" (physical, emotional, and spiritual) of your isolation is NOT what canon 603 is talking about when it refers to the silence of solitude.
-Please, at least consider these points!
+Please, at least consider these points!"
+But of course, she will never hear any of that.

 One of the things this ongoing situation has under-scored for me is the wisdom of canon 603's choice of "the silence of solitude" rather than "silence and solitude" as a defining element of the life.
 It also underscores for me the fact that eremitical solitude is a relational or dialogical reality which has nothing to do with personal isolation or self-centeredness.
 (Obviously there is a significant degree of physical solitude but this is other-centered, first God and then other people and the whole of creation.)
 Especially too it says that "the silence of solitude" is about an inner wholeness and peace (shalom) that comes from resting in God so that one may be and give oneself in concrete ways for the love of others.
 One lives in this way because it is edifying both to oneself as authentically human, and to others who catch the scent of God that is linked to this gift of the Holy Spirit.